Patrykz94/PEGAS/docs/reference.md

 \* - of the three fields, `massTotal`, `massFuel` and `massDry`, one can be skipped, but **two** have to be given.
 \*\* - required if `gLim` is given.
-\*\*\* - in normal usage this has no effect, since PEGAS schedules staging exactly in the moment the stage runs out of fuel.
+\*\*\* - PEGAS attempts to schedule staging exactly in the moment the stage runs out of fuel, so normally this should have no effect
+(engines on each stage shut down by flaming out).
-The purpose of this option was to enable controlling vehicles with a reusable booster, which can be configured to not burn all of its fuel (e.g. by having some of the fuel counted as its dry mass).
+However, a vehicle with a reusable booster can be configured to not burn all of its fuel during ascent (e.g. by having some of the fuel counted as its dry mass).
-PEGAS by default would not shut its engines, potentially causing a collision during separation.
+Such a stage would not flame out on its own, potentially causing a collision during separation.
-Setting this flag to `TRUE` overrides this behavior, causing PEGAS to shutdown the booster's engines before staging.
+In this case, you can set this flag to `TRUE` to make PEGAS forcibly shutdown the engines before staging.
+\*\*\*\* - alternatively, you can use this flag to ensure a precise shutdown of a stage.
+This might come in handy when you observe weird behavior (i.e. a stage still burning even though the staging sequence has already started) but you're not sure what is the reason.

 #### Engines
 Key of type `LIST` containing `LEXICON`s.